ka8725/neday/README.md

 # Neday
 This is a social network wich helps to organize sport events.
-You can manage your events, teams, find oppinents and etc.
+You can manage your events, teams, find opponents and etc.

 ##Installation
 - clone repository